CEO, Speaker worked closely to pass tainted energy bill

 Jones said he’d make it happen.

-On the day Householder’s colleagues appointed him speaker, Householder texted Jones saying, “thank you for everything, it was historical.”
+On the day Householder’s colleagues selected him speaker, Householder texted Jones saying, “thank you for everything, it was historical.”

 On April 23, 2019, a day when opponents testified against the bailout bill at a House committee hearing, Executive 2 texted Jones to tell him the session was lengthy and went as expected.
 “Tell (Householder) to put his big boy pants on.
 Ha.”

-Note: This story has been corrected to show that Larry Householder was not a former legislator at the time he began talks with Chuck Jones.
-Householder had recently been elected to the House in 2016.